Luki Botha

-His move to Formula One came in the form of a Brabham BT11 with a Climax 2000cc engine.
+Botha's move to Formula One came in the form of a Brabham BT11 with a Climax 2000cc engine.
 On his first outing with the new car he came second (November 1966).
 He took part in the South African series races the following year until July.
 He also competed in that year's South African Grand Prix, part of the Formula One World Championship.
 After 38 laps he had a mechanical problem that was resolved with the help of a spectator and continued to finish the race with 60 laps to his credit.
 He was not classified at the finish.

-During a race at Lourenço Marques, now Maputo, in Mozambique, he crashed heavily as a run-off area was swamped by the crowd.
+During a race at Lourenço Marques, now Maputo, in Mozambique, Botha crashed heavily as a run-off area was swamped by the crowd.
 The crash claimed the lives of nine spectators and injured 17.
 After the crash, he did get back into the seat of a racing car, but felt that the spark was no longer there and stopped.

-He continued his work in civil engineering and assisted with some of the civil engineering work in Soweto.
+Botha continued his work in civil engineering and assisted with some of the civil engineering work in Soweto.
 Later he continued his love of South Africa by farming in the KZN-Midlands before moving to East London to fill a post as an engineer.
 A number of years later he moved his family back to his birth town of Pretoria where he later was appointed as CEO of the Tswane Metropolitan Council.